 Relationships with brands develop organically when you find a brand you love and can’t stop talking about.
 I love Australian made activewear, dk active so much, I reached out to them via email to say that I was a big fan!
-The sustainable and ethical line of tights, crops, tanks is made with high quality and environmentally responsible textiles.
-I love all the styles, colors and fit.
-Dk active is also manufactured in Brisbane, Australia and designed for everybody and every body.
+Build relationships with affiliate managers.

 - Create helpful content that helps solve a problem.